Brand identity · Dental, Nepal

 A local partnership, not a flown-in rebrand

 We produced Allora alongside TBC, our partners on the ground in Nepal.
-They understand the print suppliers, the signage trade, the patient base and the cultural detail that an agency working purely from abroad would miss.
+They understand the print suppliers, the signage trade, the patient base and the cultural detail an agency working purely from abroad would miss.
 The brand thinking and the design system came from us.
 The local truth came from them.

 A 40-year legacy, finally on brand